Skip to main content

 • Outdoors, away from other people

-If you can’t find a place where other people won’t hear what you are saying, let your provider know.
+If you can’t find a place where other people won’t hear what you’re saying, let your provider know.
 You may be able to email, chat or text through your provider’s patient portal instead.
 That’s a secure, password-protected messaging or email system accessed through your provider’s website.
 Your provider can also help you reschedule for a time when you can be alone or suggest a private location for the visit.

 A) Chest pain